gkaguirrelab/gkaModelEye/quadric/README.md

 This is a set of functions that work with quadric surfaces, rays, points, and their relations.
 Each sub-directory contains functions within the +quadric package, so that calls to all routines begin with `quadric.`.

+The top-level function `rayTraceQuadrics` does not take the `quadric.` prefix.

 A quadric surface may defined in several different ways.
 In these routines, I adopt the forms:

 Implicit: